Child and family account limitations

 Child accounts are accounts registered with a date of birth indicating they're 17 or younger.
 These accounts are unable to do certain things on Yahoo sites and, if they're under 13, are managed by a family account.

 - You are between 13 to 17 - Yes.

 - Sign in to Yahoo Mail using a mobile app.

 - Use the full-featured version of Yahoo Mail.

 - Receive special offers or purchase services from Yahoo.

 - Edit their account info, including their name, nickname, phone number, and alternate email address.

 - Participate in sweepstakes or promotions where info is shared with third parties for marketing purposes.

-Family Accounts allows you to monitor your children's email activities.
-Each child under 13 will have their own Yahoo ID linked to your account.
+The child will have their own Yahoo ID linked to the parent's account.
 As the parent, you'll be able to: